-The NI greenhouse gas inventory data 1990-2019 and the annual Department for Business, Energy & Industrial Strategy (BEIS) updated energy and emission projections (UEPs)5 provide the data that underpins the projection tool across all sectors as detailed below.
+The NI Greenhouse Gas Inventory data and the annual Department for Business, Energy & Industrial Strategy (BEIS) energy and emission projections (EEP) provide the data that underpins the projection tool across all sectors as detailed below.
 The tool also includes conversion factors that are largely derived from the inventory.

-The BEIS UEPs are a major source of projections data for the tool and provide estimates of future fuel use across various sectors out to 2040.
+The BEIS EEP are a major source of projections data for the tool and provide estimates of future fuel use across various sectors out to 2040.
 These projections are at the UK level so we use appropriate proportions of these for NI projections.
-The data updates that are used from the BEIS UEPs are listed below.
+The data updates that are used from the BEIS EEP are listed below.

-- Annex F: Final energy demand - Annex G: Major power producers' generation by source - Annex D: Policy savings in the projections - Annex N: Projected emissions of non-CO2 greenhouse gases; we request more detailed excel versions of this data for input to our tool.
+- Annex F: Final energy demand - Annex G: Major power producers' generation by source - Annex D: Policy savings in the projections - Annex N: Projected emissions of non-CO2 greenhouse gases; more detailed excel versions of this data for input to our tool is requested from BEIS.

 The annexes above provides different scenarios and the scenarios used in the NI projections are discussed in the relevant sectors below.
-In the latest update to the NI GHG projections tool, figures from the BEIS UEPs were carried forward from the previous year's GHG projections as a new version was unavailable.
-It was noted in the 2019 BEIS UEPs, published in December 2020, that the analysis was completed before the Covid-19 pandemic and that the assumptions and modelling therefore did not take into account any impacts the pandemic may have on future energy demand or emissions.
+In the latest update to the NI GHG projections tool, the figures from the BEIS EEP: 2021 to 2040 were used.
+It was noted in these 2021 to 2040 projections, published in December 2022, that to account for the Covid-19 pandemic, some projections are based on 2019 data.
+This is to avoid long-term distortion to projected energy demand in some sectors caused by the pandemic in 2020.